opendatasoft/slate/source/includes/_fields_specification.md

 }
 ```

-Fields have a unique ID, as well as a human-friendly label, both of which are editable using this configuration option.
+Fields have a unique ID, as well as a human-friendly label, both of which are editable using this configuration item.

 ## Type